hillaryosei/tourism-ghana/README.md

-# Top Tourism Attractions in Ghana
+# Top Tourist Attractions in Ghana

 Project as part of my Introduction to Web Design Course Technologies Used: HTML, CSS, JavaScript